 With some of the friends of his youth, Denis founded the Nabi group in the late 1880s.
 Nicknamed the “Nabi of the beautiful icons,” he set himself and his work apart thanks to his drive to create modern poetic and musical images grounded in nature and the Christian faith.
 His first model was Fra Angelico, the monk-painter of the Quattrocento whose ascetic life in the service of art Denis aspired to imitate when he was still an adolescent.
 To express his emotions in painting, he also drew on a decorative simplification and a synthetic expression of forms and colors, which were fostered on the examples of Pierre Puvis de Chavannes, the Primitives, Japanese prints, and above all Paul Gauguin.

 The turn of the century marked a defining moment for the painter with a trip to Rome in 1898.
 The revelation of the Renaissance wall paintings that he admired at the Vatican confirmed Denis in the direction he wanted his art to take, towards a “new classicism.”
 Critical of pure painting and of Henri Matisse, who made a name for himself in 1905 at the Salon des Fauves, he denounced the tyranny of the imagination and instinct that was leading to abstract art.
 Henceforth, venturing down the trail blazed by Paul Cézanne, he would pursue the search for a balance between sensations and style, modernity and tradition.

 Isabelle Cahn, Chief Curator of Paintings, musée d’Orsay

-This event is organised with the exceptional support of the Musée d’Orsay and thanks to loans from Europe and the United States.
+This event was organised with the exceptional support of the Musée d’Orsay and thanks to loans from Europe and the United States.

-The show has been made possible thanks to the generous support of
+The show was made possible thanks to the generous support of